sigmundch/compilers_output_samples/type/dart2js_types.md

 `Rti` objects are _interned_, so there is only one `Rti` object representing any type, no matter how it is constructed.
 This means that a cache on the type can be reused across contexts.

+## Rti structure

+The core structure of an `Rti` is essentially a tagged union.
+Each `Rti` object has a small integer tag denoting the kind of type it represents - interface type, function type, nullable type, etc. - as well as some additional data fields which are populated depending on the tag.
+For example, if we have an interface type `Rti`, the primary data is the `String` containing the class name, and the additional data is the list of `Rti`s representing the type arguments.
+If we have a legacy type `T*`, the primary data is the `Rti` representing `T` and there is no additional data.

+Each `Rti` also contains its recipe (see below).
+These recipes use some shorthand but are human-readable overall, so they can be a good way to quickly read an `Rti` when debugging.

 ## Type tests

 `Rti` objects have two fields `_is` and `_as`.